seljukgulcan/board/README.md

 Feaures
 --------

- - Implements square based grids as 2D array.
+ - Implements quadratic, triangular and hexagonal grids as 2D array.
  - Every piece in the grid is considered as a Tile object.
  - Tile objects hold 2 main data:
   - States: integer information about the states of the tile.